-New Thing: Labor-Based Grading
+New Labor-Based Grading Trend

 by James A. Bacon

 There are hints of intersectional theory — students are asked to reflect upon the “historical, geographical, and cultural differences that shape cultural expressions and hierarchies” — but we stumbled across something totally unexpected.
-In the syllabus Robbins gives a detailed exposition of “labor-based grading.”
+In the syllabus, Robbins gives a detailed exposition of “labor-based grading.”

 It turns out that labor-based grading has become a thing in higher education.
 Bing’s AI describes it as “an alternative grading style where grades are based on the amount of labor that is agreed upon between students of the course and the course’s instructor.
 This approach assesses the quantity of work students do rather than the quality of the work.”